 I am the owner of Hey Saturday and alongside my partner and business partner, Giles, we actively stand in solidarity with Black, Brown, Indigenous, Minority Ethnic, and People of Colour (BIPoC) to dismantle systemic racism, white supremacy culture, and oppressive systems that are at the heart of our society.

-We recognise the realities of systemic racism in our world as well as local communities and strive to uphold an anti-racist culture, policies and procedures.
+We recognise the realities of systemic racism in our world as well as local communities.
+Both of us are committed to upholding an anti-racist culture, policies and procedures to the best of our abilities.
 To do this we will continuously examine our organisational and individual biases and work to learn, improve, and overcome them.

 We are committed to operating an anti-racist organisation and using our resources to advance racial equity and interrupt racism.